open-access-policies/health-tech/Security/Policies/sec-pol-004.md

 **3.2 Information Classification Responsibilities**

 Information classification shall be assigned by designated information owners and applied consistently throughout the information lifecycle.
+The Security Officer shall maintain an Information Asset Inventory that documents all major information assets, their designated Information Owner, and their classification level.

-- Information owners shall be designated for all business systems and data sets.
-Owners are responsible for initial classification, periodic review, and access authorization decisions.
+- Information owners are responsible for the initial classification of data for which they are responsible, approving access requests, and ensuring data is handled according to this policy.

-- Classification shall be assigned at the time of creation or acquisition and documented in a manner that is accessible to authorized users.
+- Classification shall be assigned at the time of creation or acquisition and documented in the Information Asset Inventory.

 - When information of different classification levels is combined, the resulting information shall be classified at the highest level of any component.

-- Classification levels shall be reviewed annually or when significant changes occur to the information content or business context.
+- Information owners shall review the classification of their information assets at least annually.
+This review shall be documented to provide an audit trail.

 **3.3 Handling Requirements by Classification Level**